-(6) ERCOT will prioritize initiating or inbound transactions in the following manner:
+(6) ERCOT will prioritize initiating or inbound transactions in the following manner.
+The following timing requirement calculations will not include the duration of a planned and approved ERCOT retail system outage:

 (a) Level 1 – Same day 814_16 transactions, same day 814_24 transactions, 814_01 transactions and 814_20, ESI ID Maintenance Requests (Create), will be processed in one Retail Business Hour.